hmng/bctadc/Readme.md

 It was used successfully to read analog inputs, but has not been used (or updated) in some years.

-I'm putting this here mainly as an archive, but if any body finds it useful, by all means use it.
+I'm putting this here mainly as an archive, but if anyone finds it useful, by all means use it.

 MIT Licensed